gemc/clas12Tags_old/README.md

 # clas12Tags

-This is a series of tags of the GEMC source code to match the various simulation/calibration/reconstruction software versions.
+This is a series of clas12 specific tags of the GEMC source code and geometry, installed in /group/clas12/gemc.

-The tags also contain the geometry files and the gcard to run gemc.

-Tags are installed in /group/clas12/gemc

 To use the latest tag (currently 4a.2.0):